Code-Aster on Windows or on Linux?

 - Quality: The original versions of EDF are only released after passing more than 3000 test cases.
 Performing this with own-compiled or Windows versions will also mean additional effort and cost.

-Contact us also if you really need a Windows version.
-We are ready to discuss your needs and develop the best solution for you.
+Contact us also if you are faced with installation questions.
+We are ready to discuss your needs and propose the best solution for you.